adamkurth/reborn_dev/doc/source/installation.rst

     pyopencl.cffi_cl.LogicError: clGetPlatformIDs failed:

-then please read the relevant section conerning GPUs above.
+then please read the relevant section concerning "Installable Client Drivers" (ICDs) above.

+If you get a segmentation fault immediately when you try to use pyopencl, you might need to try a different ICD.
+For example, if the ICD set up by conda fails, try installing one using apt.

 **Intel GPUs on Ubuntu**

 If you have an Ubuntu-like OS and a laptop with an intel GPU you might find `this github page <https://github.com/intel/compute-runtime/releases>`_ helpful.
-After following the instructions there, you should then read the relevant section conerning GPUs above.
+After following the instructions there, you should then read the relevant section concerning GPUs above.

 **Scientific Linux 6**